 1. Provision of Services

-All content, reviews, ratings, Badges (defined below), software, deliverables, materials, or information displayed on a TermScout website or application or otherwise provided by TermScout constitute the “Services”.
+All content, reviews, ratings, Certify Badges (defined below), software, deliverables, materials, or information displayed on a TermScout website or application or otherwise provided by TermScout are the “Services”.
 For any Services purchased under an Ordering Document, TermScout will provide the Services to Customer as described in the applicable Ordering Document(s).
-These Terms shall govern all purchases made through our website or other means provided by TermScout, together with any pricing or related business terms selected or agreed to by Customer on such website or otherwise.
+Customer agrees that setting up the Services requires collaboration between Customer and TermScout, and Customer agrees to provide reasonable cooperation and to make decisions to enable TermScout to promptly and effectively provide the Services.
+Customer and TermScout agree to work together in good faith to work through any unforeseen issues or circumstances that may arise during the implementation and execution of the Services.
+These Terms shall govern all purchases made through the TermScout website or otherwise provided by TermScout, together with any pricing or related business terms selected or agreed to by Customer on such website or otherwise.
 TermScout will perform the Services at all times in accordance with the Agreement by no later than any dates specified in the applicable Ordering Document(s).
+For all private contract reviews requested by Customer, TermScout reserves the right to refuse any such requests if, in TermScout’s sole but reasonable discretion, TermScout does not feel it can adequately review such private contract.

 2. Ownership and Use of Services

 Customer agrees that the Services are and will remain the sole and exclusive property of TermScout, including all associated intellectual property rights.
 TermScout hereby grants to Customer a non-exclusive, non-transferable license to use the Services solely for its internal business purposes and solely in accordance with this Agreement.
-Customer shall not: (a) transfer to any third party any of its rights to use the Services; (b) sell, resell, license, sublicense, distribute, rent, lease or share the Service or software associated with the Service; or (c) permit any third party to use or access the Services.
-The content provided by TermScout through the Services, including without limitation TermScout’s ratings, reviews, summaries, issue lists, red flags, Badges, market comparisons, frequency data, guidance, methodology, and all other content regarding or concerning the review of contracts by TermScout (the “TermScout Content”) constitute TermScout’s Confidential Information and are protected by copyright and other intellectual property and proprietary rights.
-Customer shall not engage in any activity that would constitute copyright infringement with respect to the TermScout Content, including without limitation by publishing or otherwise publicly displaying any TermScout Content.
-Customer acknowledges that TermScout selected, reviewed, analyzed, compiled, arranged, and adjusted data and information regarding the contracts it has reviewed and that the TermScout Content constitutes original compilations (as defined by the 1976 Copyright Act, 17 U.S.C. § 101) containing material wholly and exclusively original to TermScout.
-Customer may not reproduce, create derivative works of, distribute, publicly perform or publicly display the TermScout Content or any portion thereof without TermScout’s prior written consent (except as explicitly permitted in this Agreement).
+Customer shall not: (a) copy, reproduce, reverse engineer, disassemble, create derivative works from, decompile, or otherwise attempt to reveal the trade secrets or know-how underlying the Services, (b) use TermScout’s intellectual property or Confidential Information to develop a competitive offering or otherwise copy TermScout’s content, materials, and/or user interface to develop similar services; (c) transfer to any third party any of its rights to use the Services; (d) sell, resell, license, sublicense, distribute, rent, lease or share the Services or software associated with the Services; (e) permit any third party to use or access the Services; or (f) use the Services to provide any service to a third party without first obtaining a separate service provider license to do so from TermScout.
+The content provided by TermScout through the Services, including without limitation TermScout’s ratings, reviews, summaries, issue lists, red flags, Certify Badges, market comparisons, frequency data, guidance, methodology, and all other content regarding or concerning the review of contracts by TermScout (the “TermScout Content”) are TermScout’s Confidential Information and are protected by copyright and other intellectual property and proprietary rights.
+Customer shall not engage in any activity that would violate any rights in the TermScout Content, including without limitation by publishing or otherwise publicly displaying any TermScout Content.
+Customer acknowledges that TermScout selected, reviewed, analyzed, compiled, arranged, and adjusted data and information regarding the contracts it has reviewed and that the TermScout Content are original compilations (as defined by the 1976 Copyright Act, 17 U.S.C. § 101) containing material wholly and exclusively original to TermScout.
+Customer may not reproduce, create derivative works of, distribute, publicly perform, or publicly display the TermScout Content or any portion thereof without TermScout’s prior written consent (except as explicitly permitted in this Agreement).

 The Agreement is effective as of the date of the applicable Ordering Document.
 The Agreement will expire upon the termination or expiration of all Ordering Documents.